richardbenson91477/sply/NOTES.md

 ## Using "sply_chat_interact.py"
   * Run "sply_chat_interact.py --help" for command line options and defaults
   * Enter "/h for help
-  * Suffix input lines with a backslash to extend the input to multiple lines
   * Hit Ctrl-C during generation to interrupt and enter input mode

 ## Tested working models